chiragp007/Object-detction-With-TensorFlow/README.md

    -:Load it.

-   -:and create rectangle wherever it is detected using OpenCv
+   -:create rectangle wherever it is detected using OpenCv

+   -:create CSV for test images (I havn't done this, you just need to dump it into dataframe and then .CSV)